5ony/OBSWebSocketAHK/README.md

 - Request methods do not return anything in itself, a callback has to be defined.
 For request `GetVersion` a callback should be called `GetVersionResponse`, which should handle the response data through an input parameter.

 The received data contains the full response from OBS in AutoHotKey object format.
-For the data structure, consult the [OBS websocket documentation](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md)
+For all requests and request parameter data structure consult the [OBS websocket documentation, Requests](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requests)
 Every request method is implemented with parameters.

 Object parameters handle AHK objects, but there is one exception; AHK's true and false values are only shorthands for 1 and 0 values.